 Figure 2

-The presence of a two-proton singlet signal delta 4.26 ppm in the proton spectrum [1] confirmed the successful carbon to carbon coupling between the ketone α carbon and the heteroaryl halide [2].
+The presence of a two-proton singlet signal at delta 4.26 ppm in the proton spectrum [1] confirmed the successful carbon- carbon coupling between the ketone and the heteroaryl halide [2].

 Figure 2 - Video editor: emphasize Figure 2A, and emphasize at 4.26 ppm.